osotorrio/designpatterns/GangOfFour.Patterns/Creational/AbstractFactory/README.md

     2. Purchasing department will buy desk equipment for the new employee.
     3. Security department has to request credential access to the building for the new employee.

 -   Each office manages internally each of these processes in different ways.
-For instance, HR department in London office has different internal processes than HR department in New York.
+For instance, [security department in London](https://github.com/osotorrio/designpatterns/blob/master/GangOfFour.Patterns/Creational/AbstractFactory/Products/SecurityDepartmentLondon.cs) office has different internal processes than [security department in New York](https://github.com/osotorrio/designpatterns/blob/master/GangOfFour.Patterns/Creational/AbstractFactory/Products/SecurityDepartmentNewYork.cs).

 -   [The application input parameters are](https://github.com/osotorrio/designpatterns/blob/master/GangOfFour.Patterns/Creational/AbstractFactory/Client/Application.cs): an abstract office, employee name and employee job title.